iainctduncan/learn-scheme-for-max/part_1.rst

     (list 1 2 3))
   s4m> (2 3 4)

-If we don't need the values returned from our looping construct, but rather want to trigger an event, we use for-each.
+If we don't need the values to be returned from our loop, but rather want to trigger an event, we can use **for-each**.
 Because we aren't calling it for the return value, for-each returns **#<unspecified>**.

 .. code:: scm